Farof/heroprotocoljs/reference/replay.initdata.md

 ## 1.1. m_gameDescription (object)

-### 1.1.1. m_cacheHandles (array)
+### 1.1.1. m_cacheHandles (array(string, string, ..., string))

-The array contains semi recognizable strings.
-Don't know if it's normal or because the Buffer is not parsed correctly.
+The strings don't contain any readable information and are identical to those exported by the original python library.

 ### 1.1.2. m_defaultAIBuild (number)